Web 3.0– Predictions for 2008 (Part I) January 4, 2008

 The Eagle Has Landed… on a Mission… March 12, 2007

-Posted by Bill in Auction-based media, Online Auction Tips, Search Marketing, exchanges, online marketing.2 comments
+Posted by Bill in Auction-based media, exchanges, Online Auction Tips, online marketing, Search Marketing.

 The Cat is Out of the Bag… February 19, 2007

-Posted by Bill in Press Mentions, Search Marketing, online marketing.6 comments
+Posted by Bill in online marketing, Press Mentions, Search Marketing.

 The below article appeared in MediaPost’s Online Media Daily today.
 While words in these articles can be twisted and interpreted many different ways, in the end I have a lot of respect for Did-it as a business, I am confident in their future prospects, and the employees over there are great and remain close to my heart.
 I am proud of what we were able to accomplish while I was CEO, and I will continue to cheer for them from the sidelines.